BehavioralDataAnalysis/R_package/README.md

 (O’Reilly Media).
 But you can totally use this package without reading the book, and I’ve tried to make the documentation self-sustaining.

+Please note that the package is designed to integrate nicely with the Tidyverse and therefore most functions will expect data formatted as a data.frame or a tibble.

 ## Installation

 You can install the development version of BehavioralDataAnalysis from